Alpha BRAIN Review

 While popular conceptions of the herb suggest that it might have anti-inflammatory and antioxidant properties, the research is still mixed.

 Each serving also contains an unknown amount of maltodextrin and rice hull concentrate, listed in the “other ingredients” section.
 Rice hull concentrate is a relatively effective prebiotic.
 While maltodextrin is 95% carbohydrate with a high glycemic index generally used for preserving the shelf life of a supplement, it’s also found in sports drinks to give your body a little extra carbohydrate boost.
-It may serve this purpose in Alpha BRAIN too.
+It may serve this purpose in Alpha BRAIN, too.

 Studies on Alpha BRAIN

 While we don’t know for sure if Alpha BRAIN works as advertised for everyone, researchers in a 2016 study found that after six weeks, people aged 18 to 35 who took Alpha BRAIN performed modestly (but significantly) better on neuropsychological tests measuring verbal memory and executive functioning than their peers who didn’t.
-They could recall words from their short-term working memory faster and longer than before, which is consistent with how Rogan and the Onnit team discuss Alpha BRAIN.
+They could recall words from their short-term working memory faster and longer than before, which is consistent with how the Onnit team discusses Alpha BRAIN.

 The study attributes this success primarily to huperzine A but notes that most participants were already high-functioning healthy young adults (the average participant age was 23), so we don’t know how this might apply to people who are genuinely struggling with their cognition.
-It was published twice – in 2015 in the Journal of the International Society of Sports Nutrition, and again in Human Psychopharmacology in 2016 with significant improvements.
+It was published twice — in 2015 in the Journal of the International Society of Sports Nutrition and again in Human Psychopharmacology in 2016 with significant improvements.
 (Perhaps they’d started taking Alpha BRAIN between drafts.)

 Another study from 2018 showed that Alpha BRAIN had no noticeable or statistically significant effects on soldiers’ mood, cognitive function, or marksmanship when taking the nootropic at a dose slightly higher than recommended (three capsules per day rather than two).
-This study was funded by Onnit, though they didn’t work with the research team directly.
+This study was funded by Onnit, though the company didn’t work with the research team directly.

 How much does Alpha BRAIN cost?